leapcode/leap_platform/README.md

 Known issues
 ============

-The following issues are known to be there in 0.5.2:
+The following issues are known to exist in 0.5.2 and later:

 CouchDB Sync
 ------------